fnaumenko/isChIP/README.md

 | **7** | 1 | B | 25 | yes | | **21** |
 | **8** | 1 | B | 25 | yes | 3 | **168** |

-**cells number**: 100 nominal cells correspond to approximately 100,000 real cells with a total loss of 99%.<br>
-**fragment distributions** are marked according to the table and the figure at the end.<br>
+**fragment distributions** are marked according to the figure at the bottom of the page.<br>
 **PCR** is applied after MDA.<br>
 **rel peak dens** means **relative in-peak density**.
 The peak density was calculated as the average at a distance of +/- the average fragment length from the TFBS boundaries.
 The peak density of test 2 is taken as 100.

+Actual coverages in the figure are obtained directly by **isChIP** with the option `–F|--format WIG`.
-Coverages (peak amplitudes are proportional):
+Peak amplitudes are proportional:

 ![Coverages](https://github.com/fnaumenko/isChIP/blob/master/pict/test_ampl.png)